Social media has changed the face of Blogging and Content marketing.

 Especially, a blogger with a good grasp of brand story telling.

-In fact, I’ve personally witnessed these several times.
+On a personal level, I’ve witnessed these several times.
 And I’ve benefited from it as well.

 So many times, sharing my blog posts on specific social media platforms have led to a spike in traffic, exposing my blog to a new audience.